Dikembe Mutombo: Personal life

+Mutombo became a naturalized American citizen in 2006.

-Mutombo was among those who witnessed the 2016 Brussels bombings at Brussels Airport on March 22, 2016.
+Mutombo witnessed the 2016 Brussels bombings at Brussels Airport on March 22, 2016.
 Shortly after the bombings, he posted a report on his Facebook page saying that he was safe.

-His first post said, "God is good.
-I am in the Brussels Airport with this craziness.
-I am fine."
+Death

-On October 15, 2022, he announced that he was undergoing treatment for a brain tumor.
+On October 15, 2022, Mutombo's family announced that he was undergoing treatment for a brain tumor.
+On September 30, 2024, Mutombo died due to brain cancer in Atlanta at the age of 58.

 Media

-Mutombo made a cameo appearance in the 2002 films Juwanna Mann and Like Mike, which also mentioned his name in its theme song "Basketball".

-In 2012, Mutombo lent his voice and likeness to a 16-bit style Flash game released by Old Spice humorously titled Dikembe Mutombo's 4 1/2 Weeks to Save the World.
+Mutombo made a cameo appearance in the 2002 films Juwanna Mann and Like Mike, which mentioned his name in its theme song "Basketball".
+In 2012, his voice and likeness were used in a 16-bit-style Flash game released by Old Spice humorously titled Dikembe Mutombo's 4 1/2 Weeks to Save the World.

 Mutombo appeared in a GEICO auto insurance commercial in February 2013, parodying his shot-blocking ability by applying it to real world situations.

-Mutombo co-starred with Kevin Harvick in a Mobil 1 commercial for its annual protection brand, saying "Don't change your oil."
+He co-starred with Kevin Harvick in a Mobil 1 commercial for its annual protection brand of motor oil, saying "Don't change your oil."
 Mutombo had a brief cameo in the 2021 film Coming 2 America as himself.